-12. Segment Information
+11. Segment Information

 TriMas' reportable operating segments are business units that provide unique products and services.
 Each operating segment is independently managed, requires different technology and marketing strategies and has separate financial information evaluated regularly by the Company's chief operating decision maker in determining resource allocation and assessing performance.
-TriMas has four operating segments involved in the manufacture and sale of products described below.
-Within these operating segments, there are no individual products or product families for which reported revenues accounted for more than 10% of the Company's consolidated revenues.
+TriMas has four operating segments involved in the manufacture and sale of the following products: